Gräfenstein Castle: Site

 Gräfenstein is one of the most important, Hohenstaufen era castles in Rhineland-Palatinate.
 It is about 80 m long and about 60 m wide.

 Bergfried

 Gräfenstein is the only castle in Germany with a heptagonal keep or bergfried.
 This may still be climbed today up a narrow spiral staircase.
-The shape of the tower is based on a combination of an octagon (c.f.
-Steinsberg) and a triangle.
+The shape of the tower is based on a combination of an octagon (cf. Steinsberg) and a triangle.
 Whilst on a pentagonal tower, a triangular point is added to the rectangular main body on the side facing the enemy, in the case of Gräfenstein two shoulders of the octagon have been extended into a point.
 Another feature is the fact that the bergfried at Gräfenstein is not oriented in the direction of an attack, because the castle stands on a conical hill with steep drops on all sides.
 This underscores the symbolism of military architecture, which was on an equal footing with functionality in the High Middle Ages.
 The ground-level entrance was not added until more recent times.